 Whatever your expat tax needs, wheverver in the world, we’d love to hear from you.

 The Foreign Tax Credit is a money-saving credit that the IRS offers to help offset the burden of double taxation.
 Check out below our step-by-step guide to filing IRS Form 1116, and you’ll be saving money in no time!

 Form 1116 is used to claim the Foreign Tax Credit to reduce your US income tax liability, dollar for dollar.
 Before completing Form 1116 on your taxes, you must meet the four following criteria:

 Note that taxes that are due to be refunded to you are not included in the amount of foreign taxes paid.
 Before completing Form 1116, all of the foreign taxes paid will need to be converted to US dollars.
 The IRS prefers that each transaction be converted at the foreign exchange rate at the date of each transaction.

 If the number of transactions is excessive or the exchange rate is not readily available, they will accept the annual average foreign exchange rate.
 To support the preparation of your US expat taxes, the IRS provides average yearly exchange rates on their website.
-If the taxes have been assessed but have not yet been paid, you should use the exchange rate on the last day of the year for which the taxes were assessed.

 If you plan to use the foreign tax credit, you generally need to elect this by filing Form 1116 but there are some exceptions.
 You can use the foreign tax credit without Form 1116 if the following apply: